 Aerospace Investment – Featured Negotiation Game

-Venture capital firm, Aerovent Capital, is considering a $100 million investment in startup company, Earth Escape.
+Venture capital firm, Aerovent Capital, is considering a $100 million investment in a startup company, Earth Escape.
 Leaders of both firms must negotiate a term sheet and structure a deal that protects their individual interest, yet also creates a positive foundation for their potential collaboration.
 In this competitive and engaging negotiation game, individuals are scored on their ability to attain favorable investment terms for themselves and on the quality of the relationship they develop with their potential business partner.
-The simulation introduces the incorporation of process and relationship interest into negotiation strategy.
+The simulation introduces the incorporation of a process and relationship interest into negotiation strategy.
 Students will: